joshwcomeau/Advent-of-Code-2016/README.md

 NPM scripts are used to run specific problem numbers.
 Each question has 2 parts.
 You can choose the part you wish to solve by passing it as an additional argument:

 ```
-$ npm run problemN PART
+$ npm run solve problemN partN
 ```

-For example, `npm run problem1 1` will solve the first part of the first problem.
+For example, `npm run solve problem1 part2` will solve the second part of the first problem.